Getting Started with the API¶

 - WebSocket Events Reference — all real-time event types

-- SDK Documentation — full method reference
+- SDK Documentation — full endpoint table + SDK source location

-- API Reference — REST endpoint details
+- API Reference — REST endpoint details (Redoc-rendered OpenAPI)